Reader's Theater, Junior®

 Differentiated Reading Levels: Good, Better, and Best

 Reader's Theater, Jr. is a unique series of six important early childhood topic sets, each of which includes one full-length reader's theater story and five mini-stories which are designed to be read first and help prepare young readers for the full-length story (along with additional materials).
 Each topic kit is available for only $99 each.
-All six kits are available for $549.

 There are few opportunities for Pre-K and Kindergarten students to engage in true Reader's Theater with their own expressive reading roles, but this series takes a step-by-step approach that both provides students with material at a level they can master, and fosters the growth to allow students to get into character and be part of a story.
 With this progression of skills and teaching methods, the learning is exponential!